 Any reservation in advance for accommodation?

 No, I didn’t.
 I kept my plans flexible and I usually end the day ride when I am running out of daylight.
-The most important thing that I look for a place to stay is to have a secure parking for my motorcycle.
+The most important thing that I look for is a place to stay to have secure parking for my motorcycle.

-Usually, when I reach a location which I decided to end my day ride, I just open booking dot com app on my phone and look up for nearest hotel/resort which provides secure parking.
+Usually, when I reach a location where I decided to end my day ride, I just open the booking dot com app on my phone and look up the nearest hotel/resort which provides secure parking.

-My budget is usually RM100.00 for a night and I don’t need anything fancy as hotel is just place for me to sleep and take shower.
+My budget is usually RM100.00 for a night and I don’t need anything fancy as the hotel is just a place for me to sleep and take shower.

 How did you ship your motorcycle to Langkawi Island?